Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Experimental results

 \subsubsection{RGQFTMultiplier}

 The RGQFTMultiplier is a quantum circuit that leverages QFT to perform multiplication \citep{ruiz2017quantum}.
-They store the product of two $n'$-bit inputs out-of-place.
+It stores the product of two $n'$-bit inputs out-of-place.
 By default, the output register has $2 n'$ qubits, resulting in a total of $4 n'$ qubits (Fig.~\ref{fig:rgqft_example_figure}).

-Ebit costs for distributing RGQFTMultiplier circuits are shown in Fig.~\ref{fig:rgqft_results}.
-Surprisingly, the hypergraph partitioner alone returns extremely inefficient distributions in many cases; post-processing with the BIP solver reduces the ebit costs significantly.
+Ebit costs for distributing RGQFTMultiplier circuits are shown in Fig.~\ref{fig:rgqft_results} in Appendix~\ref{section:rgqftmultiplier_appendix}.
+Surprisingly, the hypergraph partitioner alone returns extremely inefficient distributions in many cases, and BIP post-processing reduces the ebit costs significantly.